The best survival knife is one you enjoy carrying, because you’ll have it along when it’s needed.

 by Leon Pantenburg

-I bought this knife, and was not paid to do this review.
-KnivesShipFree is a sponsor of SurvivalCommonSense.com, and had no input in this review.
-Lon Humphrey Knives doesn’t advertise on this site.
+I did not get a free knife, and was not paid to do this review.
+KnivesShipFree is a sponsor of SurvivalCommonSense.com, but neither KSF nor Lon Humphrey had any input in this review.

 It’s bad enough that I struggle with a history addiction, but that’s combined with a deep-seated fascination for cutlery.
-Both of these are integrated into my hunting, fishing and backpacking hobbies, and an obsession for quality, durability and function in all my outdoor equipment.
+Both of these are integrated into my hunting, fishing and backpacking hobbies.
+And then I have this obsession for quality, durability and function in all my outdoor equipment.

 Given all this, just show me a pretty blade, and I start teetering on the verge of buying yet another knife I don’t need.